Get insider access

 3. Best 1080p 144Hz Monitor

-If you want a cheap and basic gaming monitor with a 1080p resolution, there are a few good options with a 144Hz refresh rate, like the ASUS TUF Gaming VG249Q1A, and you can even overclock its 144Hz native refresh rate to 165Hz.
-While this isn't as good for competitive gaming as the ViewSonic XG2431, it's still very good for PC gaming, especially if you're on a limited budget and are building your first gaming setup.
+If you want a basic gaming monitor with a 1080p resolution, there are a few good options with a 144Hz refresh rate, like the ASUS TUF Gaming VG249Q1A, whose native 144Hz refresh rate you can overclock to 165Hz.
+While this isn't as good for competitive gaming as the ViewSonic XG2431, it's still very good for PC gaming, especially if you're building your first gaming setup or if your current setup can't maintain high frame rates.
 It has incredible motion handling, and fast-moving objects look fairly crisp, even at lower refresh rates.
 Like the ViewSonic, it also includes a backlight strobing feature to reduce persistence blur, but it isn't as customizable.

-Besides that, it's rather limited in features, which is expected of a cheap gaming monitor.
+Besides that, it's rather limited in features, which is expected of an entry-level gaming monitor.
 However, you can still add virtual crosshairs to give you a competitive advantage, as your game's anti-cheat tool won't detect it.

 See our review